armanimichael/armanimichael-blog/src/posts/you-dont-need-jquery.md

 ## JavaScript vs JQuery - some examples

-Let's write, in practice, what's you can do with JavaScript without the need for JQuery.
+Let's see, in practice, what you can do with JavaScript without the need for JQuery.

 First, let's take a look at how to **select HTML elements**.
 In the snippets below, you will always see a JQuery example followed by a JavaScript one.
-Let's also suppose we want to work with a HTML elements with `class = "example"`.
+Let's also suppose we want to work with a HTML element with `class = "example"`.

 I will not cover all methods with JS, as you could also retrive an element(s) by its tag name for example.
 You can find more about that on [here, for example](https://developer.mozilla.org/en-US/docs/Web/javascript).